Good to know

 - KEEN’s Targhee III Waterproof Mid has a more streamlined overall look than its predecessor.
 Its mid-cut collar has a snappier design compared with the previous one’s rounded profile.

 - New in this version are leather mud shields.
-They are leather overlays that run across the upper, giving the boot improved durability and abrasion protection.
+Unlike other KEEN Targhee hikers, these have leather overlays that run across the upper, giving the boot improved durability and abrasion protection.

 - Keeping the wearer’s feet odor-free is the Cleansport NXT.
 This technology was not part of the Targhee II Waterproof Mid.